MuvvalaKaran/hugo-academic-fork/content/authors/admin/_index.md

 Please reach out to if you have any questions in general at - [karan.muvvala@colorado.edu](mailto:karan.muvvala@colorado.edu).
 Thank you!

-Checkout our lab's github [repo](https://github.com/orgs/aria-systems-group/dashboard) to see what I have been upto!
+Checkout our lab's github [repo](https://github.com/orgs/aria-systems-group) to see what I have been upto!

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->

+{{% callout note %}}
+I am actively looking for internship opportunities for Summer 24.
+Specifically, I would like to work on research topics related to
+* Human-centered autonomy
+  - Interaction-aware efficient decision making for safety-critical systems (ICRA22; IROS23; NIPS22)
+* Assured autonomy
+  - Safety assurances with machine learning models in the loop (NIPS22)

+I am always open to new ideas and application fields.
+Please reach out to me at karan.muvvala@colorado.edu if you have any questions. :)
+{{% /callout %}}